AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-5-complete-verification.md

 ---
-title: "How Do We Turn Unknown into an Answer?
+title: "What Should We Do If the Bound Is Inconclusive?
 Neural Network Certification, Part 5"
 author_profile: true
 permalink: /2026-08-21-neural-network-certification-5-complete-verification/
 date: 2026-08-21